 Many drugs work by mimicking or blocking different neurotransmitters in the brain.
 As people are different they will have slightly different brain chemistry, and you should expect some people to feel better gaining one QALY than an average person due to these differences.
 Since this hasn’t been quantified, QALYs are still a good metric since it is probably a reasonable assumption that on average, given the same species the variance will not be super great.
 From this, it seems reasonable to say that the inherent value of different humans is roughly equal: when people are physically and mentally healthy it makes sense to act as though they have the same capacity for happiness and suffering.
 On the other hand, it doesn’t make sense to trade the life of a suicidal person for that of a someone who wants to live very strongly.

-However the inherent value of people is not what matters most, if humanity isn’t wiped out there will be many more beings in the future, and their lives will come with their own inherent value then.
-The ability of those alive now, to effect the well-being of others is the derivative value of their lives.
+However, the inherent value of people is not what matters most, if humanity isn’t wiped out there will be many more beings in the future, and their lives will come with their own inherent value then.
+The ability of those alive now, to affect the well-being of others is the derivative value of their lives.

 Because the derivative value of many beings is likely to matter much more than their inherent value, when considering interventions that save different beings rather than just tallying QALYs, or trying to figure out exactly how much you value animals vs. humans, look also how those saved will impact the future.